Robust Trust: Introduction

-\cite{AlonsoPadroIMiquel2025CompetitiveCapture} model competitive capture of public opinion by assuming that informative signals about a binary state may be manipulated (i.e., replaced by an arbitrary message) by two opposed ``interested parties,'' one of which wants the induced beliefs to be as high as possible and the other one as low as possible.
+More recently, several papers in information economics have studied models in which the Sender is truthful---or committed to an information structure---with some probability, but may otherwise send fake or manipulated messages.
+To the best of our knowledge, this literature did not consider the case that is central to our AI-alignment motivation: a misaligned Sender who is adversarial and seeks to minimize the Receiver's payoff.
+Instead, the misaligned Sender is modeled as having known and often state-independent preferences. \cite*{weak_institutions} and \cite{Min2021BayesianPersuasionPartialCommitment} study settings in which the Sender is committed to an information structure with some probability and sends a cheap-talk message otherwise. \cite*{galzeretal} and \cite{LahrWinkelmann2019FakeExperts} analyze communication games where some senders are truthful and others have state-independent preferences, such as pushing the Receiver's beliefs upward. \cite{AlonsoPadroIMiquel2025CompetitiveCapture} model competitive capture of public opinion by assuming that informative signals about a binary state may be manipulated (i.e., replaced by an arbitrary message) by two opposed ``interested parties,'' one of which wants the induced beliefs to be as high as possible and the other one as low as possible.
 They characterize a \textit{communication equilibrium} in which citizens correctly update beliefs given the equilibrium strategies of the interested parties.
 Interestingly, the structure of their communication equilibria shares similarities with our trust region equilibria in the special case of a binary state: messages in some intermediate interval are interpreted at face value, while messages outside of that interval induce beliefs at the endpoints of the interval.

-Our modeling of uncertainty about the behavior of the adviser is inspired by the classical \textit{Hurwicz criterion}, also known as the alpha-max-min approach (\cite{Hurwicz}), under which the decision maker maximizes a weighted sum of her best-case and worst-case payoffs.
+Our modeling of uncertainty about the behavior of the adviser is inspired by the classical \textit{Hurwicz criterion}, also known as the alpha-max-min approach (\cite{Hurwicz}), under which the decision-maker maximizes a weighted sum of her best-case and worst-case payoffs.
 We interpret $\alpha$ as the probability of alignment.
 A similar criterion has recently been applied in the context of information design by \cite{dworczak_pavan}.